Reflexology is a complementary therapy which can provide support before, during and after pregnancy and it can also play a part in the labour itself.

 As well as my Reflexology Diploma I also have an Advanced Certificate in Reflexology for Pregnancy.

-Gentle Reflexology can help the body to recover and re-balance itself after pregnancy and labour.
+Reflexology post pregnancy: Gentle Reflexology can help the body to recover and re-balance itself after pregnancy and labour.
 Regular treatments will assist the body in healing and help the menstrual cycle return to normal.
-In addition to helping with the usual aches and pains after labour and birth, Reflexology can be a great therapy for breastfeeding mums.
-Reflexology can help to promote milk supply and enhance the bonding experience for mother and baby.
+In addition to helping with the usual aches and pains after labour and birth.

 Potential Benefits include:

 - Balances blood pressure